By admin | August 1, 2008 - 4:31 pm - Posted in Business Section, Edukashun, Politics & Policy, Taxes

 By Dan | November 7, 2007 - 8:22 pm - Posted in Edukashun, Government, Op Ed, Taxes

 Clearly the Nigerian scam artists are feeling the pinch of a weak dollar.
-I received in my personal email inbox today an email claiming to be from service@irs.gov.
+I received in my personal email inbox today an email claiming to be from .
 There were several things that raised my radar about this email:

 1. It purported to be a letter from the government saying they owed me money.
 Let me say that again, the IRS was, allegedly, voluntarily notifying me that I had overpaid taxes.